 At Newcastle Psychologist & Counselling, we support you to resolve issues that are holding you back.
 CBT is very much a collaborative process, and your psychologist is dedicated to enabling you to make decisions yourself, rather than making them for you.

 The National Institute for Health and Clinical Excellence (NICE), the independent body who review the evidence and provide guidelines for physical and psychological treatments have found that CBT is an effective way to treat mental and physical health issues (including pain).
-CBT is delivered by fully-qualified psychologists, so you can be assured that you’ll be properly supported.
+Cognitive-Behavioural Therapy at Newcastle Psychologist & Counselling is delivered by fully-qualified psychologists and Specialist CBT Therapists, so you can be assured that you’ll be properly supported.